All Episodes

 You did something that nobody else in the media did in this campaign, and you showed a side of Trump that I think a lot of people didn't know.

-Yeah, I mean, look, it the campaign was about issues and attacks, and there was very little room to get reflective on who somebody is.
+Yeah, I mean, look, the campaign was about issues and attacks, and there was very little room to get reflective on who somebody is.

 It was all about what they said that day.

-And let's go back to, you know, from childhood on, using objects in his life that mean something to him that he can kind of relate to and become a touch point, and then kind of get to know who the guy is that maybe will help you understand why he does what he does today, who he is today, you know, what got him here.
+And let's go back to, you know, from childhood on using objects in his life that mean something to him that he can kind of relate to and become a touch point.

-And that was really the point of this, and you know, I hope it gave that kind of insight.
+And, you know, I hope it gave that kind of insight.

-I mean, I was like, it definitely did.
+No, it definitely did.

 I mean, the stuff that you were talking about that we just played about him being sent off to boarding school to shape up by his father.